 Prior to his arrival in Easton, Talley held the positions of Special Assistant to former San Francisco 49er head coach Mike Nolan and Assistant Offensive Line Coach, where he helped mentor a line that paved the way for a record-setting season from second-year running back, Frank Gore.
 The team as a whole finished sixth in the NFL in rushing yards per game (135.8), highlighted by Gore’s 1,695 yards - third most in League.

-Prior to his appointment with the 49ers, Talley spent eight years on the staff at Dartmouth College, rising from Defensive Secondary Coach in his first three years on the Big Green staff to Defensive Coordinator in his final five campaigns.
+Talley spent eight years on the staff at Dartmouth College, rising from defensive secondary coach in his first three years on the Big Green staff to defensive coordinator in his final five campaigns.
 During his time in Hanover, he developed All-Ivy defensive backs Clayton Smith and Steve Jensen, who was the 2001 Ivy League Rookie of the Year.

 A 1991 graduate of Boston University with a Bachelor’s Degree in business administration, Talley served as co-captain during his senior season in 1990 and is the school’s career leader in tackles.
 A two-time All-America defensive back for the Terriers, he earned All-Yankee Conference honors during each of his final three seasons of play.

-The 42-year old Talley and his wife Sarah and their sons Jackson and Spencer, reside in Easton.
+Talley and his wife Sarah reside in Easton, with their sons Jackson and Spencer.

 The Talley Tally